+Adding, Dropping, and Withdrawing from Courses

-Adding and Dropping Courses: Students adding or dropping a course must complete an add/drop form with the registrar's office.
+Students adding, dropping, or withdrawing a course must complete an Add/Drop/Withdraw Form with the Registrar's Office.
 The following deadlines and guidelines apply:

-•Full-semester courses, including independent study courses, may be added only until the end of the second week of the semester.
+Full-semester courses, including independent study courses, may be added only until the end of the second week of the semester.

-•Full-semester courses may be dropped until the end of the second week of the semester.
+- Full-semester courses may be dropped until the end of the second week of the semester. - Full semester courses may be withdrawn until the end of the ninth week of the semester.